RicardoMorim/lapr2-ISEP-Project/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._

-> - The application must be developed in Java.
+> - The graphical user interface application must be developed in JavaFX 11.
-> - The application must be developed using the IntelliJ IDE or NetBeans.
 > - CamelCase standard should be used.
 > - Javadoc should be used to generate useful documentation.
 > - There should be unit tests for all methods.